-A good Preventive Maintenance Plan ensures that equipment has the necessary follow-up to fully comply its functions and present less failures.
+A good Preventive Maintenance Plan ensures that equipment has the necessary follow-up to fully comply its functions and present fewer failures.
 Preventive Maintenance is also responsible for extending the useful life of the assets, which brings benefits such as saving of natural and energy resources, and avoiding the need to acquire new equipment.

-The execution of the Preventive Maintenance is imperative for the manager who wants to see his operations running smoothly, without hassle and unpleasant surprises.
+The execution of the Preventive Maintenance is imperative for the manager who wants to see his operations running smoothly, without a hassle and unpleasant surprises.
 And it’s easier to do than you might think.

 How to prepare a Preventive Maintenance Plan (PMP)?